Resource Guide: DEAF BLIND

 (617) 972-7354 (FAX)

-The Maine Deaf Blind Project provides technical assistance and consultation for infants, children and youth (ages 0 - 22) who are deaf blind.
-The project partners with families, schools, Catholic Charities Maine and other state agencies to provide necessary supports and training regarding effective practice for learners who have combined vision and hearing losses.
-The project is funded by the office of Special Education Programs (OSEP) through Catholic Charities of Maine.
+The New England Consortium for Deafblind Technical Assistance and Training provides technical assistance and consultation for infants, children and youth (ages 0 - 22) who are deaf blind.
+The NEC partners with families, schools, Catholic Charities Maine and other state agencies to provide necessary supports and training regarding effective practice for learners who have combined vision and hearing losses.
+The NEC is funded by the office of Special Education Programs (OSEP) through Catholic Charities of Maine.

 Dual-Sensory Impaired/Loss Resources